For reporting a violation of the Academic Dishonesty Code

 Q: I am in the HWS minor and previously completed a course outside the Department of Health and Wellness Studies.
 I would like the course to count toward my minor requirements.
 Is this possible, and if so, what do I need to do?

-A: Please complete the DARS exception form, attach the syllabus or course description for the course, and return it to the HSW Office in Room 5 of the West Gym.
+A: Complete the DARS exception form, attach the syllabus or course description for the course, and return it to the HSW Office in Room 5 of the West Gym.
 Processing time is approximately 2 weeks from the date received.